[2024 - now]: Current work:

 Download MSc dissertation PDF (in portuguese)

-Data acquisition for ultrafast optical processes requires sophisticate instrumentation, capable of acquiring data in the timescales ranging from tens of fs to a few ns.
+Data acquisition for ultrafast optical processes requires sophisticated instrumentation, capable of acquiring data in timescales ranging from tens of fs to a few ns.
 This can be accomplished by ultrafast spectroscopy experiments - for example, measuring the charge and energy (excitons) transfer rate in thin polymer films.
-This project consisted on finalizing the setup and characterizing the performance of an automated ultrafast pump-probe spectroscopy experimental station, and also testing two methods for data acquisition.
-The main difference between them is the way the differential transmittance is obtained and calculated.
+This project consisted of finalizing the setup, characterizing the performance of an automated ultrafast pump-probe spectroscopy experimental station, and testing two methods for data acquisition.
+The main difference between them is how the differential transmittance is obtained and calculated.
 The student should establish the sensitivity limits of each method and their main causes.
-The first measurements should be performed with a well-characterized polymer, poly(paraphenylene vinylene) - PPV, in order to verify the performance of the setup.
-Afterward, the student should learn how to prepare layer-by-layer PPV films, to produce polymeric heterostructures with a gradient in energy gap along the direction perpendicular to the substrate.
-Ultrafast spectroscopy will then be used to investigate the dynamics of intermolecular energy transfer in heterostructures with various bandgap architectures.
+The first measurements should be performed with a well-characterized polymer, poly(paraphenylene vinylene) - PPV, to verify the performance of the setup.
+Afterwards, the student should learn how to prepare layer-by-layer PPV thin films, to produce polymeric heterostructures with a gradient in energy gap along the direction perpendicular to the substrate.
+Ultrafast pump-probe spectroscopy will then be used to investigate the dynamics of intermolecular energy transfer in heterostructures with various bandgap architectures.

 CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI -CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - SCIENCE HOMEPAGE - CAIO VAZ RIMOLI - ENDOSCOPY - MICROSCOPY - SUPER-RESOLUTION - BIOIMAGING - FLUORESCENCE - SPECTROSCOPY - NONLINEAR - BIOMEMBRANES - ACTIN FILAMENTS - CELL - FIBER PHOTOMETRY - NON-NEGATIVE MATRIX FACTORIZATOIN - NMF - PATTERN - MULTIMODE FIBER - RESEARCH - NEUROSCIENCE - BIOMOLECULAR INTERACTIONS - SFG - PUMP-PROBE - LIPID - PROTEIN - BIOMOLECULE - CARBOHYDRATES - CAIO VAZ RIMOLI - SCIENCE